Enquire Now

 • Generally, the scar in your inner arm area tends to settle well with time but may remain red and slightly painful for up to a year following surgery (this does vary between individuals)

-Following an Arm Lift procedure, it is important to gently compress the arm to reduce swelling and bruising.
-Often a small drainage tube will be inserted for 1 day following the operation to remove any excess fluid from the region.
-This drainage tube will usually be removed 1 day following your operation.
-It is important to wear your compression garment to support the area for 6 weeks It is important to keep your hands and elbows moving in the weeks following surgery.
-Your wounds will be checked in our Dressings Clinic 1 week following surgery.
+Following an arm lift procedure, it is important to gently compress the arm to reduce swelling and bruising.
+Often a small drainage tube will be inserted following the operation to remove any excess fluid from the region.
+This drainage tube will usually be removed after 1 day.
+It is important to wear your compression garment to support the area for 6 weeks and to keep your hands and elbows moving.
+Your wounds will be checked 1 week post surgery.
 At this appointment, the ends of your absorbable sutures will be trimmed and brown micropore tape reapplied to the incision to support it.
-You will then be seen regularly in Clinic and post-operative photographs taken 6 weeks after surgery.
-It is important in the first 2 weeks to avoid any strenuous activities which can cause stretching to the incisions.
+You will then be seen regularly and post-operative photographs taken 6 weeks after surgery.
+It is advised to avoid any strenuous activities which can cause stretching to the incisions for the first 2 weeks after your surgery.

-After Arm Lift surgery, the excess skin in the area is unlikely to return unless you do gain then lose a significant amount of weight.
+After your arm lift surgery, the excess skin in the area is unlikely to return unless you do gain then lose a significant amount of weight.
 Once the excess skin has been removed, the situation should be stable and any scarring should continue to heal with time.
 Ideally, the scar will heal well and will be well-concealed, allowing you to wear closer-fitting clothes and making you less self-conscious about the appearance of this region.